a-a-ron/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python – Hangman

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic Hangman game in Python!
+You will practice using strings, loops, conditionals, and user input to create a fun word-guessing game.

-## � What You'll Build

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+## 📝 Tasks

+### 🛠️ Task 1: Set Up the Game

+#### Description
+Create a Python program that sets up the basic structure for a Hangman game.
+Define a list of possible words and select one at random for the player to guess.

+#### Requirements
+Completed program should:

+- Define a list of at least 5 possible words
-- Randomly select words from a predefined list
+- Randomly select one word for the game
+- Display a welcome message and instructions

+### 🛠️ Task 2: Implement Game Logic

+#### Description
+Write the main game loop that lets the player guess letters, tracks their progress, and ends the game with a win or lose message.

+#### Requirements
+Completed program should:

-- Accept letter guesses and show current progress (_ _ _ format)
+- Show the current progress (e.g., _ _ a _ _)
+- Accept letter guesses from the player
-- Track incorrect guesses remaining
+- Track and display the number of incorrect guesses remaining
-- End when word is guessed or attempts exhausted
+- End the game when the word is guessed or attempts run out
-- Display win/lose messages
+- Display a message for winning or losing